 Autosomal DNA and One Name Studies

 John Titterton started researching his family history as a young teenager.
 His full name is John Edenzor (pronounced Enzor) Titterton and as a teenager he saw his own obituary in the Staffordshire Advertiser.
 None of his relations had any idea of who this other JET was.
 When he was 17 he visited the Staffordshire Record Office, which was opposite his school bus stop.
 In two afternoons he took his family tree back to 1700, apart from knowing which of two brothers was the father of his ancestor William Titterton b.
 1739.
-To fully solve this puzzle took 13 years of research which effectively establish a One Name Study, and wills played an important part in finding the solution.
+To fully solve this puzzle took 13 years of research which effectively established a One Name Study, and wills played an important part in finding the solution.
 (It was neither brother, but that’s another talk.)
 He has had articles published in family history society magazines and The Genealogists Magazine.

 He is a member of the Guild of One Name Studies.
 As the registered researcher of the Titterton One Name Study he is researching all instances of the name Titterton and has established that the family had its origins about 1400 in the North Staffordshire village of Alstonefield.
 In May 2002 he organised a ‘Titterton Gathering’ to which 100 Titterton family members came, including some from USA and Australia.
 He has established about 30 different Titterton family trees but the connections between some of them are still to be discovered.